Samkth123/KTH-md/Public Policy/Lecture 6.md

 - Procurements (LOU)
 	- bidding for doing work
 - Freedom of choice models (LOV)
-	- school system - can open a school and all competition and
+	- school system - can open a school and all competition and if u get students u get money from state and if not u get no money
-- Nonprofit public partnerships (IOP)
+- Nonprofit public partnerships (IOP) (public and nonprift sector collab towards gemmensamt mål)
+	- The partnership should be based on a mutual need for collaboration towards a public benefit goal
+	- Both parties should contrinute resources to the operation (might include voluntary efforts)
+	- Becomes relevant when procurement regulations do not apply
+	- Lacks a legal definition